Biophilica Pilot

 Executive Summary

-Alongside testing the technical performance of the material, the project aimed at validating the environmental impact and end of use pathways.
-Biophilica were able to achieve USDA certification on their material and also conducted a 3rd party LCA assessment using two different backing materials, tencel and cotton.
+Alongside testing the technical performance of the material, the project aimed at validating the environmental impact and end-of-use pathways.
+Biophilica was able to achieve USDA certification on their material and also conducted a 3rd party LCA assessment using two different backing materials, Tencel and cotton.
 Alongside this they tested their material for home composting, meeting the requirements of the ISO 14855-1 standard.

 Goals of the Project